stolostron/multicluster-observability-addon/demo/demoScript.md

 In the case of the OTEL Collector we can see it was deployed in the spoke cluster.
 If we check the OTEL Collector configuration (`oc -n spoke-otel get pods -o yaml`) we will see the endpoint and the certificates populated in the exporter.

-Now let's jump into the spoke cluster and we see the different signal collectors running correctly:
+Now let's jump into the spoke cluster to see if the different signal collectors are running correctly:

 First, Prometheus Agent